harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 1. Select **Add provider**.
 1. Repeat these steps for each target account.

-## Establish trust between THE AWS source account and target accounts
+## Establish trust between the AWS source account and target accounts

-the source account = AWS acct that has the EKS cluster execution plane. service account is k8s execution plane component (litmus-admin, it's only job is to get annotated and switches between accounts).
+The source account = AWS acct that has the EKS cluster execution plane. service account is k8s execution plane component (litmus-admin, it's only job is to get annotated and switches between accounts).

 ### Step 1: Configure a trust relationship between target accounts and the AWS source account

 You must configure a trust relationship for each IAM role you created in a target account in [Step 1](#step-1-create-an-iam-role-and-policy-in-each-aws-target-account) in the previous section.
 This authorizes the AWS source account's OIDC provider to assume that IAM role on the target account.
-To do this, you update the trust policy of the AWS source account, and that of each IAM role you created on target accounts.
+To do this, you update the trust policy of the AWS source account, and the policy of the IAM role you created on each target accounts.

 Follow this procedure for each target account to configure the IAM role and policy on both the Kubernetes service account and the target account.